-- The report is being rejected for one or more of the following reasons: - The reported victim is not a child. - The person alleged to have abused the child is not a caretaker. - The reported abuse does not fall within the definition of child abuse. - ♦ The report will be screened for a possible "child in need of assistance" assessment to determine if juvenile court action is necessary.
-The family may apply for services through DHS if there is a founded child abuse report or a juvenile court order. - You may inform the family of services available in the community.
+- ♦ The report is being rejected and the reason why: - ◆ The report will be screened for a possible "child in need of assistance" assessment to determine if juvenile court action is necessary. - ◆ You may inform the family of services available in the community.

-If you become aware of circumstances where you believe that the child is imminently likely to be abused or neglected, report this to DHS.
+If you become aware of circumstances where you believe that the child is imminently likely to be abused or neglected, report this to the DHS.
 These may include, but are not limited to, a child born into a family in which:

-- The court has previously adjudicated another child to be a child in need of assistance due to abuse; - The court has terminated parental rights to a child; or - The parent has relinquished rights with respect to a child due to child abuse.
+- ◆ The court has previously adjudicated another child to be a child in need of assistance due to abuse; - The court has terminated parental rights to a child; or - The parent has relinquished rights with respect to a child due to child abuse.

-DHS may seek an ex parte removal order if it appears that the newborn's immediate removal is necessary to avoid imminent danger to the child's life or health.
+The DHS may seek an ex parte removal order if it appears that the newborn's immediate removal is necessary to avoid imminent danger to the child's life or health.

-When intake information does not meet the legal definition of child abuse, but a criminal act to a child is alleged, DHS refers the report to the appropriate law enforcement agency.
+When intake information does not meet the legal definition of child abuse, but a criminal act to a child is alleged, the DHS refers the report to the appropriate law enforcement agency.

-If the intake information alleges sexual abuse of a child by a person who is not a "caretaker," DHS refers the report to law enforcement verbally and also submits the referral information in writing within 72 hours of receiving the report.
+If the intake information alleges sexual abuse of a child by a person who is not a "caretaker," the DHS refers the report to law enforcement verbally and also submits the referral information in writing within 72 hours of receiving the report.

-The DHS Intake Unit keeps a copy of intake information for rejected reports of child abuse for three years, then destroys it.
+The DHS Intake Unit keeps a copy of intake information for rejected reports of child abuse for three years, and then destroys it.

 Rejected intake information is not considered "child abuse information."
-It is governed by the same provisions of confidentiality as DHS service case records.
-If a subject of a report requests information about a rejected intake involving the subject, DHS will provide a copy of the rejected intake to the subject, if it is available, after removing the name of the reporter.
+It is governed by the same provisions of confidentiality as the DHS service case records.
+If a subject of a report requests information about a rejected intake involving the subject, the DHS will provide a copy of the rejected intake to the subject, if it is available, after removing the name of the reporter.

-If you become aware of new information after your report has been rejected, make a new report to DHS.
+If you become aware of new information after your report has been rejected, make a new report to the DHS.